Posted on Saturday, June 15th, 2024 at 9:00 am

 What’s the difference between having your juvenile record sealed or expunged?

 Expunging is when the court permanently removes and destroys your record.
 An expunged record legally no longer exists.
-It doesn’t appear in any background checks and cannot be used against you.
+It doesn’t appear in background checks and cannot be used against you.

 Having your record expunged is obviously better than having it sealed.
 However, sealing your record is the first step to having it expunged.